25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Don’t Take Taxis in Tromso

-Or anywhere in Norway.
-Sorry, taxi companies in Norway.
-It is absurdly expensive, and there is always a public transportation option available in almost any city, including Tromso.
+Taxis in Norway are absurdly expensive, and there is always a public transportation option available in almost any city, including Tromso.
+I would use it (or your feet) to maneuver about and avoid the casual taxi ride!

 Food, Drinks, and Shopping in Tromso